 Conor Newman lectures in archaeology at NUI Galway.
 His research is in the areas of early medieval art history & iconography, & royal & cult landscapes.
 He directed the Discovery Programme’s Tara Archaeological Survey Project & his research at Tara is on-going.
 He was visiting professor of Celtic Archaeology at the University of Toronto, & editor of the Journal of Irish Archaeology (03-08).
 He is co-director of the Columbanus Life & Legacy Project (Moore Institute, NUI Galway), a Fellow of the Society of Antiquaries of London & Chairman of the Heritage Council.

 Fiona Gavin is a graduate of the National University of Ireland, Galway where she currently lectures in Irish Art from the Early Iron Age to the 8th Century A.D.
 Her research and publications are focused on the art and iconography of the Insular world of Britain and Ireland during the late Iron Age and Early Christian period.

-Module Co-Director, Jennifer Mc Carthy, Ph.D
+Module Co-Director, Jennifer Mc Carthy, M.A., Ph.D

 Dr Jennifer Mc Carthy is a graduate of University College Dublin and the Centre for Irish Studies, NUIG.
 She is an art historian and curatorial researcher at the Irish Museum of Modern Art.